daerlnaxe/MyMameHelper/Help.md

 <br>

 # FAQ
+## What happens if i want to add some games
+Currently you can add new games by feed with load XML the data base.
+You don’t have to populate it all at once.

 ## What happens if i save over a non empty database
-You will be notifier about a constraints violation if data are the same[^violation].
+You will be notified about constraint violations if some data already exist[^violation].

 [^violation] peut être sortir sur un système récapitulatif en fin, car actuellement c'est assez pénible.